firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 This is usesful when the partition boundary is not latency insensitive (i.e. the interface is not ready-valid interface nor credit based) and when the boundary contains combinational logic running through it.

-Example modules that can be partitioned out are RoCC accelerators as the ports to access the page-table-walker boundaries are combinationally dependent to each other.
+An example of a module that can be partitioned out using the exact-mode is a RoCC accelerator since the ports to access the page-table-walker boundaries are combinationally dependent to each other.
-However, when running baremetal tests, address translations are unnecessary and users can use the fast-mode to partition out RoCC accelerators.

 Fast-Mode
 ----------